allebone/help.omni.af.mil/docs/PEX/Training.md

 2. Click Add and the Add Checklist Template opens.

 3. Assign a template Name click Add to add steps.
-Typical y, these would be the offices to review the training folder, e.g., DOT, DOV, DO, CC, etc.
+Typically, these would be the offices to review the training folder, e.g., DOT, DOV, DO, CC, etc.

 4. When all steps are added click Save.